+Tea olive plants are a member of the olive (Oleaceae) family.
+Their delightful fragrance is akin to jasmine, orange blossoms, and ripe peaches or apricots.
+The name Osmanthus (in the botanical name Osmanthus fragrans) comes from the Greek words osme meaning fragrant and anthos meaning flower.
+Consisting of about 30 species of Angiosperms (flowering plants), most Osmanthus are native to subtropical eastern Asia.
 All Osmanthus species are evergreen shrubs or petite trees.
-Leaves are simple, serrated, spiny and covered with glands similar to the appearance of holly.
+Leaves are simple, serrated, spiny, and covered with glands similar to the appearance of holly.
 White or yellow flowers are hermaphrodite, though usually become unisexual, and have two to four stamens.
-The fragrance is akin to jasmine, orange blossoms and ripe peaches or apricots.
 These showy blooms bear fruits that are bony or hard in texture.

-|Botanical Name||Osmanthus genus|
+|Botanical Name||Osmanthus fragrans|

-|Common Names||Tea olive, Sweet olive, Sweet osmanthus, Fragrant olive, Fortune's tea olive, False holly|
+|Common Names||Tea olive, sweet olive, sweet osmanthus, fragrant olive, false holly|

 |Bloom Time||Spring, fall, intermittent|

 Tea Olive Care